nginxinc/docker-nginx-amplify/README.md

 This way a combined view of various statistics can be obtained (e.g. for a "microservice").
 For example, this combined view can display the total number of requests per second through all backend instances of a microservice.

 Containers with a common `imagename` do not have to share the same local Docker image or NGINX configuration.
-Containers can be located on different physical hosts too.
+They can be located on different physical hosts too.

 To set a common `imagename` for several containers started from the Amplify-enabled image, you may either: